DFO’s draft 2021/22 Fishing Plans for salmon released

 On March 1, DFO released the draft Integrated Fishing Management Plans for salmon for the north and south coast 2021/22.
 Deadline for comment on these plans is April 9, 2021

-On November 13, 2023, the Pacific Marine Conservation Caucus (MCC) submitted the following letter in response to the draft 2022/2023 Pacific herring Food & Bait and Special Use (FB/SU) commercial fishery plans.
-In this submission, we reiterate our concern regarding the ongoing loss of herring spawning in the southern Strait of Georgia, with a specific…
+On November 16, 2022, the Pacific Marine Conservation Caucus (MCC) submitted the following letter in response to the draft 2022/2023 Pacific herring Food & Bait and Special Use (FB/SU) commercial fishery plans.
+Unlike previous years, the draft 2022/2023 FB/SU plans do not include an initial amount for proposed quota allocations to these fisheries.
+Therefore, we…

 DFO’s State of the Salmon Program gave a presentation at the Preliminary Salmon Outlook Meeting on Dec.
 17, 2020.
 It details environmental conditions that will inform salmon returns in 2021.
 In summary, given broadly similar conditions in recent years it is expected that there will be below average survival for many Fraser stocks, coast-wide declines…